23 Must Have Easy Keto Cookies for 2022

-If you've followed me for a while, you know that I don't share nutritional information, because the info is very much dependent on the ingredients and the size of what you are making.
+If you've followed me for a while, you know that I don't always share nutritional information because the info is very much dependent on the ingredients and the size of what you are making.

-Personally I don't count calories, so am not worried about it.
-(I spent way too much of my life on a diet. and keto is my life not a diet.)
+Personally, I don't count calories, so I am not worried about it.
+(I spent way too much of my life on a diet, and keto is my life, not a diet.)

 If, like many ketoers, you do want all the nutritional information...

-Then the Keto in Five Cookbook series, have you covered.
+Then the Keto in Five Cookbook series has you covered.
 They give you all the above nutritional information for every one of their recipes.

 Then you must be looking forward to our ketogenic chocolate collection.